graphcore/poptorch/docs/user_guide/intro.rst

 Other resources
 ===============

+`Switching from GPUs to IPUs for Machine Learning Models <https://docs.graphcore.ai/projects/differences-ipu-gpu/>`__ provides a high-level overview of the programming changes required when switching from GPUs to IPUs and `Memory and Performance Optimisation on the IPU <https://docs.graphcore.ai/projects/memory-performance-optimisation/>`__ presents guidelines to help you develop high-performance machine learning models running on the IPU.

-Please see Graphcore's website for `How-to Videos <https://www.graphcore.ai/resources/how-to-videos>`_ and `Graphcore's examples GitHub repository <https://github.com/graphcore/examples>`_ for PopTorch applications, :tutorials-repo:`feature examples <feature_examples/pytorch>`, :tutorials-repo:`tutorials <tutorials/pytorch>` and :tutorials-repo:`simple applications <simple_applications/pytorch>`.
+The Graphcore `Examples GitHub repository <https://github.com/graphcore/examples>`_ contains PopTorch applications, :tutorials-repo:`feature examples <feature_examples/pytorch>`, :tutorials-repo:`tutorials <tutorials/pytorch>` and :tutorials-repo:`simple applications <simple_applications/pytorch>`.
 Further developer resources can be found on `Graphcore's developer portal <https://www.graphcore.ai/developer>`_.